yourwelcomematt/matt-obsidian-vault/Obsidian/Getting Started.md

 https://help.obsidian.md/Getting+started/Create+a+vault

 ## Notes

 - Notes in Obsidian are stored as plain text files
-- Obsidian supports Markdown, which is a markup language for adding formatting to plain text files
+- Obsidian supports [[Markdown]], which is a markup language for adding formatting to plain text files
-	- For a summary of Markdown syntax, [[Markdown|click here]]
 - Type `Cmd+N` to create a new note
+- We can view multiple notes at once by dragging and dropping them into tiles

 https://help.obsidian.md/Getting+started/Create+your+first+note

 ## Links